Mimara MuseumCurrently Closed

 - Time Required: 01:00 Hrs

-- Tags: Art Museum, Family And Kids, Sculpture
+- Tags: Art Museums, Family And Kids, Sculpture

 Housed in a neo-Renaissance palace and originally serving as a gymnasium, the museum houses fine art (paintings, sculptures and ornaments) right from prehistoric times to modernity.
 Most of it’s collection on permanent display are by Flemish, French, Dutch, English and German masters; the works ere donated to the Croatian nation by the collector Ante Topic Mimara.
 The collection continues to grow through acquisitions today.
 The museum is starting to build quite an impressive middle east and far east collection.
 The top floor is dedicated to paintings, the first floor to archaeology, sculpture and applied art, and the ground floor to glass, textiles and Oriental art.
 The collection isn’t the best in the world, but it’s wonderfully discerning.